CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: Analysis

 \subsection{Discussion: Verifiable Crossword for Future Multimodal RL Training}

-Table~\ref{tab:main_results} shows that reasoning models such as Open-Reasoner-Zero-32B, which are primarily trained on mathematical problems, demonstrate limited generalization to \benchmarkname{}.
-This highlights the inadequacy of relying predominantly on math-based problems with verifiable answers for reinforcement learning.
-As multimodal reasoning evolves, a significant challenge remains: the lack of multimodal datasets with verifiable rewards for training.
-We contend that crossword puzzles, owing to their inherent verifiability and multimodal nature, offer a promising alternative, and our framework can serve as a foundation to address this gap.
-We leave exploration of multimodal RL training on crossword puzzles for future work.
+Table~\ref{tab:main_results} shows that reasoning models such as Open-Reasoner-Zero-32B, which are primarily trained on mathematical problems, exhibit limited generalization to \benchmarkname{}.
+This highlights the limitations of relying predominantly on math-based tasks with verifiable answers for reinforcement learning in more complex reasoning settings.
+As multimodal reasoning advances, a significant challenge persists: the lack of multimodal environments with verifiable answers suitable for rule-based reinforcement learning.
+We propose crossword puzzles as a compelling alternative, owing to their unique combinations of verifiability, multimodal structure, and goal-oriented task design.
+Crossword puzzles are also suitable for multi-turn training, where each word fill can represent a discrete, observable decision.

+Our framework supports this setting by providing word placement functions that dynamically update the puzzle grid in both text and image formats, allowing seamless integration with multimodal agents and enabling tool-use training.
+We leave the exploration of training multimodal agents on crossword puzzles with real-time function feedback for future work.